Quasar2134/MC-Overhaul-Survivalist-Datapack/README.md

 # MC-Overhaul-Survivalist-Datapack
 Survival overhaul datapack for Minecraft Java Edition 1.21.5

+Installation:
+1) Download datapack.zip and extract
+- In the world creation menu, navigate to More -> Data Packs -> Open Pack Folder which will open a temporary folder for buffering the datapack

+Important!:
-Important! - Don't invoke mc_overhaul:hard_reset function (resets every advancement and reloads the server).
+- Don't invoke mc_overhaul:hard_reset function (resets every advancement and reloads the server).
 Only use for debug purposes.

+Note:
-Note - Items taken from the creative inventory won't have the components stated in the features below (they must be obtained naturally)
+- Items taken from the creative inventory won't have the components stated in the features below (they must be obtained naturally)

 Features:
   - More biome placed features, refurbished biomes and structures as well as new structures